 In addition, the Icelandic alphabet has the vowels Æ and Ö. So, in total, there are 14 vowels in the Icelandic alphabet and 18 consonants.

 Ð – ð: This letter that looks like a D with a line through it when it’s a capital letter is sometimes confused for an Ó when it’s in lowercase.
-In fact, this letter sounds identical to TH in the word “the,” “they,” or “then.”
+In fact, this letter sounds identical to TH in the words “the,” “they,” or “then.”

 G – g: The letter G is identical to the English G in some words, such as “golf” (golf), “gata” (street), or “gefa” (give).
 Sometimes, there’s a soft pronunciation of the letter G, such as in “vegur” (way/road) or “skógur” (forest).
 This soft G is similar to G in the English words “thing,” “design,” or “campaign.”

 J – j: The letter J presents people with some difficulties.
 It’s not hard to pronounce – but the pronunciation is not the same as English.
-The Icelandic J is pronounced like the English Y. A great example is “jójó” (yo-yo), that’s pronounced the same way.
+The Icelandic J is pronounced like the English Y. A great example is “jójó” (yo-yo), which is pronounced the same way.
 “Jól” (yule/Christmas) and “eyja” (island) are pronounced as “yol” and “A-ya.”
 The English word “jazz” is pronounced “djass” in Icelandic.

 L – l: A regular L is pronounced the same as an L in English.
 The trouble starts when there’s a double L, such as in the word “jökull” (glacier).
 The double L has a slight click sound and can best be described as pronouncing it as TL (so, yökutl – more on Ö later).